gdt-dev/kube/README.md

  - name: check deployment's ready replicas is 2
    kube:
      get: deployments/my-deployment
    assert:
      matches:
        status:
          readyReplicas: 2
 ```

-### Asserting resource `Conditions` using `kube.assert.conditions`
+### Asserting resource `Conditions` using `assert.conditions`

-`kube.assertion.conditions` contains the assertions to make about a resource's
+`assertion.conditions` contains the assertions to make about a resource's
 `Status.Conditions` collection.
 It is a map, keyed by the ConditionType
 (matched case-insensitively), of assertions to make about that Condition.
 The
 assertions can be: